premchander-revature/interviewquestions/ServiceNow/ITIL/ITIL.md

 ---

-4. What advantages we get from ITIL?
+4. What advantages do we get from ITIL?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)